laurauguc/llama_grading/README.md

 PyTorch version: 2.5.0+cu121
 CUDA version: 12.1

-Access to GPU with 16 GB VRAM (for models based on Llama-3.2-1B-Instruct and Llama-3.2-3B-Instruct).
-More than 35 GB RAM needed for larger models (to be built later).
+For the first stage of this project, access to a GPU with 15 GB VRAM is needed (for models based on Llama-3.2-1B-Instruct and Llama-3.2-3B-Instruct).
+Google Colab meets in this requirement.
+For a later stage, where we will be fine-tuning a larger models, more than 35 GB RAM will be needed.

 ## Models Info